Josh Griffin

-Josh Griffin (born 9 May 1990) is an English rugby league footballer who plays as a or er for York Knights in the Super League.
+Josh Griffin (born 9 May 1990) is an English former rugby league footballer who plays rugby union for York RUFC in the Regional 1 North East competition.

-He has previously played for the Hull FC, Huddersfield Giants, Castleford Tigers and the Salford Red Devils in the Super League.
+He has previously played for Hull FC, Huddersfield Giants, Castleford Tigers, Wakefield Trinity and the Salford Red Devils in the Super League.
 He spent time at the Batley Bulldogs, on loan from Huddersfield and also on permanent deal at Batley in the Championship.
+Earlier in his career he played as a and er.

 Between 2012 and 2014 he played professional rugby union as a winger for Leeds Carnegie in the RFU Championship.